gsanchit01/sanchitgupta/content/about.md

 disabled = false
 link = "https://github.com/gsanchit01/san-sentimentanalyser"
-calltoaction = "Visit Website" background = "#4C0805"
+calltoaction = "Visit Website" background = "#539521"
 color = "#fff"
 description = """
-Sentimental analysis is the interpretation and classification of emotions (positive, negative and neutral) within text data using text analysis techniques.
-It allows businesses to identify customer sentiment toward products, brands or services in online conversations and feedback.
+• Sentimental analysis is the **interpretation and classification of emotions (positive, negative and neutral)** within text data using text analysis techniques.
+• It allows businesses to **identify customer sentiment** toward **products, brands or services** in online conversations and feedback.
 """

 ############